 On the fourth day, I was sitting at one of the common tables attempting to down my supper.
 I must have been quite the sight: pale face, belly loudly gurgling, and making zero attempt to hide my misery.

 As I was contemplating yet another bathroom break, a man quietly sat across from me.
 He softly smiled at me and began eating, when my stomach gurgled and interrupted the silence.

 I answered, “To be honest, I’m having some of the worst diarrhea of my life.”

 Barely batting an eye at my shameless confession, he responded: “Have you tried acupuncture?”

 Puzzled (after all, we were in the middle of the Nepalese mountains), I laughed and answered no.

 Little could I have expected that the man sitting across from me was an acupuncturist and would immediately offer to treat me right then and there.
 Out of both curiosity and desperation, I agreed to give it a try.

 I’ve never quite experienced intimacy like having a complete stranger stick needles into my stomach within 30 minutes of meeting.
-Within a day, I was almost back to normal, and shortly after, the Japanese man left the retreat center.
+Within a day, I was almost back to normal, and shortly after, my newfound friend left the retreat center.
 I never saw him again.

-Celinne Da Costa (@CelinneDaCosta) is a brand story coach and writer partnering with Rosetta Stone to share real, human stories around the world.
+Celinne Da Costa (@CelinneDaCosta) is a brand story coach and writer who shares real, human stories around the world.